-We thank the EEC for this suggestion.
-Ongoing monitoring as well as a more holistic review, after six months and annually thereafter, of delivery and performance will enable us to evaluate progress with the implementation of the programme at the new campus.
+We thank the EEC for recognising the emphasis that we place on quality assurance.
+In mirroring assurance and enhancement activities, we are confident that this will be replicated at UNIC Athens.
+Ongoing monitoring as well as a more holistic annual review of delivery and performance will enable us to evaluate progress with the implementation of the programme at the new campus.
 Specific administrative workflow groups will be in place to share expertise and proactively plan for challenges, as well as deal with any teething issues that arise in a timely manner.
 Each member of the administrative team will work closely with their Nicosia counterpart to ensure alignment in practice and provide timely support.
-The administrative team and workflows will be evaluated and monitored on an ongoing basis by the Vice President - Health and UNIC Athens Campus and Health Director.
+The administrative team and workflows will be evaluated and monitored on an ongoing basis by the UNIC Vice President, Health and UNIC Athens Campus and Health Director.
 Regular planning meetings, on-site visits and key performance indicators that have been devised will be monitored regularly, and contribute to audit activity.

-Sub-a rea Non-compliant / Partially compliant / Compliant / Not applicable 8.1 The quality assurance system Compliant 8.2 Student and academic staff representation Compliant 8.3 Administration Compliant
+Sub-area Non-compliant/Partially compliant / Compliant / Not applicable 8.1 Governance Compliant 8.2 Student and academic staff representation Compliant 8.3 Administration Compliant